HL7/fhir-radiation-dose-summary-ig/input/pagecontent/background.md

 This implementation guide supports the recently published [FHIR R4](http://hl7.org/fhir/R4/index.html){:target="_blank"} version of the FHIR standard to ensure alignment with the current direction of the FHIR standard.

-#### FHIR resources used
+### FHIR resources used
-The table below identifies the specific FHIR Resources and their purposes that will be used in this IG.
+The table below identifies the specific FHIR Resources and their purpose in this IG.
 Implementers should familiarize themselves with these FHIR resources and their purposes.

 |FHIR Resource|Purpose|
 |-----|-----------------|